Kamran1819G/Perplexica/docs/LANGUAGE_CONTRIBUTION.md

 # 🌍 Language Contribution Guide

-Thank you for your interest in contributing to Perplexica's internationalization!
+Thank you for your interest in contributing to Perplexify's internationalization!
 This guide will help you add new languages or improve existing translations.

 ## 📋 Table of Contents